Current Undergraduate Students:

 Mentor: Michael Adu

-I am from Huntington Beach, California, and I’m in my senior year as a Biological Sciences Major at Wayne State, seeking to graduate in the semester of Winter 2025.
+I am from Huntington Beach, California, and I’m in my senior year as a Biological Sciences Major at Wayne State.
+I am seeking to graduate in the winter semester of 2025.
 I am part of the inositol research group in the lab, and I am particularly interested in understanding how inositol deprivation affects cellular processes.

 Angelina Essa